-Almost every single Easter morning, of my life, I have had a thick slice of fluffy, slightly sweet, raisin bread (Paska) with a generous smear of softened butter and a sprinkle of sea salt, accompanied by 1 or 2 perfectly pink pickled eggs (beet pickled), with another sprinkle of sea salt.
+Easter breakfast always consists of a thick slice of fluffy, slightly sweet, raisin bread (Paska) with a generous smear of softened butter and a sprinkle of sea salt, accompanied by 1 or 2 perfectly pink pickled eggs (beet pickled).

 Let me back up.